ashleygraf101/ashleygraf101/README.md

 ### Hi there 👋

 🌱 I’m studying to be a software tester.
 In a former life I was a digital marketer, and we do more UAT testing than you might think.
-So that was how I  discovered what I really wanted to do.
+So that was how I discovered what I wanted to do next.

 🔭 My most recent project was a website for a cupcake bakery, and I've also worked in ecommerce for a coffee distribution company.